ontola/hextuples/README.md

 - The _datatype_ contains the object of the HexTuple.
 - This field is optional.
 - It MUST be a URI or an empty string.
+- When the Datatype is a NamedNode, use: `http://www.w3.org/1999/02/22-rdf-syntax-ns#namedNode`
-- When the Datatype is an empty string, HexTuples assumes the dataype of the value is URI.
+- When the Datatype is a BlankNode, use: `http://www.w3.org/1999/02/22-rdf-syntax-ns#blankNode`

 ### Language